percona/everest-doc/docs/administer/rbac.md

     Yes
     ```

-Use the same command with the YAML file path for YAML file validation.
+Use the same command with the YAML file path containing the `everest-rbac` ConfigMap.
 For example:
 ```sh
 everestctl settings rbac validate --policy-file ./rbac-config.yaml
 ```